 Three Minute Thesis

 All Salford postgraduate researchers are invited to take part in a Three Minute Thesis (3MT) competition.
-Heats of the competition will be held in the schools in the run up to SPARC 2017 and the university-wide finals will take place during the conference.
-There will be a prize for the overall Salford 3MT winner, and s/he will also be invited to participate in the UK National 3MT Competition, with a chance to win £3000 to spend on public engagement activities.
+Heats of the competition will be held in the schools in the run up to SPARC 2018 and the university-wide finals will take place on the first day of the conference.
+There will be a prize for the overall Salford 3MT winner, and s/he will also be invited to participate in the UK National 3MT Competition, with a chance to win a substantial cash prize to spend on public engagement activities.

-Please see below for details of each school's competition:
+Please see below for details of each school's heat:

 Computing Science and Engineering

 The Environment & Life Sciences heat will take place on Wednesday 16th May 2018.
 For further information contact Prof Federica Sotgia.